-Continues the exploration of topics discussed in RTH 121 and 222.
-Prerequisite: RTH 222.
+Continues the exploration of topics discussed in RTH 121 and RTH 222.
+Prerequisites: successful completion of all curriculum courses offered during the first three semesters of the AAS degree in Respiratory Therapy.
 Lecture 2 hours per week.

-RTH 225 Neonatal and Pediatric Respiratory Procedures (3 cr.)
-Focuses on the cardiopulmonary, physiology, pathology, and application of therapeutic procedures in the management of the newborn and pediatric patient.
-Prerequisite: RTH 222.
-Lecture 2 hours.
-Laboratory 3 hours.
-Total 5 hours per week.
+RTH 226 Theory of Neonatal and Pediatric Respiratory Care (2 cr.)

+Focuses on cardiopulmonary physiology and pathology of the newborn and pediatric patient.
+Prerequisites: successful completion of all curriculum courses offered during the first three semesters of the AAS degree in Respiratory Therapy.
+Lecture 2 hours per week.